-- 1. Sports football, soccer, volleyball, basketball, boys' hockey, wrestling, baseball, golf, softball, tennis, track and boys' lacrosse. - 2.
+- Sports football, soccer, volleyball, basketball, boys' hockey, wrestling, baseball, softball, tennis, track and boys' lacrosse. - 2.
 Fine Arts Activities Speech, debate, one-act play, high school musicals/plays, band and choir. - 3.
 Grade 7 & 8 students will participate at the middle school and in organized programs external to the school (e.g. hockey). - 4.
-An exceptional athlete/participant in grade 7 or 8 will be allowed to participate at the varsity (includes junior varsity) level according to the process set forth in this policy. - 5.
-7th and 8th graders will not displace a junior or senior, especially if a sport makes roster cuts. - 6.
-Athletes cannot move up to the next level unless there is a danger of not being able to field a team.
-In that case, 8th graders can move to 9th grade but not jump 9th graders.
-9th graders will be moved up before an 8th grader.
+An exceptional athlete/participant in grade 7 or 8 who has the skill level and maturity will be allowed to participate at the varsity (includes junior varsity) level according to the process and criteria set forth in this policy.. - 5.
+All consideration will be given so that a 7th or 8th grader who is moved up will not result in a junior or senior being cut from JV or Varsity. - 6.
+7th and 8th grade athletes can move up to the 9th grade when there is a 9B team.
+They will only be able to play on the 9B team.
+If there is a need fill out rosters on the B-Squad or JV, 9th graders will be moved up before 8th graders. - 7.
+If lack of numbers at the 9th grade level may prevent the ability to field a team, 8th graders can be moved up to fill out a roster.
+This must be approved by the Activities Director.